andrewccorbett/Public-Website-for-LogicLine/README.md

 1.  **Navigation**: The sticky header contains links to all major sections of the pitch.
 Clicking a link will smoothly scroll you to the corresponding section.
 The active section is highlighted in the navigation bar.

 2.  **Section-by-Section Flow**:
     *   **Home**: Get a high-level overview of the value proposition and key market size figures.
-You can click "See the AI in Action" to jump directly to the demo.
+You can click "See the AI in Action" to jump directly to the demo or the "Contact Us" button to directly send an email to my school email account.
     *   **The Problem**: Understand the core conflict LogicLine aims to solve—the gap between fast R&D cycles and slow strategic analysis.
+This is the key disruptor between engineering solid founders and the needed business skills to bring the tech to market.
     *   **The Solution**: Explore the platform's three main features using the interactive tabs for Competitor Monitoring, VC Analysis, and IP Alerts.
-    *   **The AI Core**: Learn about the fictional AI architecture (RAG and MCP) that powers the platform.
+    *   **The AI Core**: Learn about the AI architecture (RAG and MCP) that powers the platform.
     *   **Demo**: A step-by-step visual walkthrough of the platform's workflow, from setup to receiving actionable alerts.
+This is the key deliverable that highlights what the application would look like.
-    *   **Market & Comparison**: View the market opportunity with an interactive chart and compare the LogicLine model against traditional consultants.
+    *   **Market & Comparison**: View the market opportunity with an interactive chart (TAM and SAM) and compare the LogicLine model against traditional consultants.
-    *   **Meet the Team**: Read about the founder.
+    *   **Meet the Team**: Read about the founder (me) and what makes me a distinct person to lead and found this venture.

 3.  **AI Chatbot**: In the bottom-right corner, you'll find a chat icon.
 Clicking it opens an AI-powered assistant.
 You can ask it questions about LogicLine, and it will answer based on the information presented on the website.
 This is a live, functional implementation of the Gemini API.